mdepx/mdepx/README.md

 # Introduction

-Mdepx is an operating system for embedded applications.
+Mdepx (Machdep Extended) is an operating system for embedded applications.

 ## Key features
 - Real-time